 Looking for small bathroom storage ideas?
-We get that in small bathrooms, effective storage is one of the hardest things to squeeze in, but you just have to be really clever about it.
-And there are plenty of storage options out there designed for small bathrooms.
-So, whether a space-saving built-in solution or a handy portable accessory is perfect for your space, even the smallest bathroom can be made serene and clutter-free with just a few inventive ideas.
+We get that in small bathrooms, finding the space to squeeze in storage can be tricky.
+But it's also really important, clutter is only going to make a small bathroom feel smaller.
+Lucky for you, there are plenty of storage options out there designed for small bathrooms.
+So, whether you are after a space-saving built-in solution or just some small accessories, even the smallest bathroom can be made serene and clutter-free with just a few inventive ideas.

-2. Choose slimline bathroom storage to save floor space
+2. Choose slimline small bathroom storage to save floor space

 If your bathroom lacks floor space, a tall, narrow unit will pack a punch in the storage department, without taking up much room.
 In fact, you’ll be surprised by just how much you can fit in it.
 The Ragrund shelving unit from Ikea (shown below, on the right) is just 33cm wide and will fit even the narrowest of gaps.